 Constructor global

-Let's start with the gref data type (for global rerence).
+Let's start with the gref data type (for global reference).

 type const constant -> gref.